 Employment Outlook and Salary Info

 While the U.S. Bureau of Labor Statistics (BLS) doesn't have specific employment outlook information for fashion merchandisers, it does have information about related careers.
-In regard to buyers and purchasing agents, the BLS estimated that between 2014 and 2024, these workers could see a 2% job increase, which is slower than average when compared to other occupations (www.bls.gov).
-According to PayScale.com, the median average salary for a fashion merchandiser is $50,393 as of January 2016.
+In regard to buyers and purchasing agents, the BLS estimated that between 2018 and 2028, these workers could see a 7% job decrease, which is below average when compared to other occupations (www.bls.gov).
+According to PayScale.com, the median average salary for a fashion merchandiser is $50,000 as of September 2019.

 Continuing Education Information